winxuser/pokered/README.md

     - The Item Finder won't detect items at X or Y coordinate 0
     - NPCs on the overworld aren't restricted correctly
     - NPCs can treat the bottom row or the rightmost column of a map as offscreen
+    - NPC movement delay can be higher than it should be

 - Upgrades: